intel/QAT_Engine/docs/qat_common.md

 **Note:**
 1. The default HW_ALGO_BITMAP and SW_ALGO_BITMAP value for each algorithm are set to 0xFFFF, which means all algorithms are enabled by default.
 If both HW&SW bitmap aren't set, QAT_Engine will offload the algorithm depending on the configuration and [default algorithm] setup.
 2. The XX_ALGO_BITMAP commands are only workable when the corresponding offload mode is enabled, e.g. SW_ALGO_BITMAP is supported only if the QAT_SW is enabled.
-3. In case the QAT_HW&QAT_SW are both enabled, it's recommanded to set both HW_ALGO_BITMAP and SW_ALGO_BITMAP in the meantime, disabling the unnessary and enabling the nessary offload mode for each algorithm.
+3. In case the QAT_HW&QAT_SW are both enabled, it's recommended to set both HW_ALGO_BITMAP and SW_ALGO_BITMAP in the meantime, disabling the unnecessary and enabling the necessary offload mode for each algorithm.
 4. The offload mode with higher priority must be disabled when you want to enable the lower priority one for each algorithm.

 **Example 1:**